HDI-Project/ATM/README.md

     ```
       $ python atm/enter_data.py
     ```
    This command will create a ``Datarun``.
-A ``Datarun`` in ATM is a unique machine learning task for which models are sought.
-This        command will use the following default settings:
+A ``Datarun`` in ATM is a single logical machine learning task.
+If you run the above command without any arguments, it will use the following default settings:
    * ``sqllite`` as the database
    * ``atm.db`` as the database name (more about what is collected in this database and what is it used for is described [here](https://cyphe.rs/static/atm.pdf)
    * ``pollution_1.csv`` as the dataset for which classifiers are sought.